APTrust/userguide/docs/preservation/deletion.md

 1. Click __More Options__ in the left nav.
 1. Click __Files__.
 1. Enter the file identifier in the search box and click __Filter__.
-1. Click on the file you want to restore.
+1. Click on the file you want to delete.
 This will open the file detail view.
 1. Scroll to the bottom of the page and click __Delete__.

 ![File detail view - bottom](../img/registry/FileDetailDeleteRestore.png)